 Sarah King, organiser of The College of Law’s team and Pro Bono Coordinator, said: “The Surrey Law Centre helps many within the local community, who would otherwise not have access to legal services.
 While the centre is funded by the Legal Services Commission for work done, the rates are minimal and ever decreasing so all donations are greatly appreciated and put to good use.”

-Participants in the event also included Judges and District Judges and teams from local law firms.
-The walk leaders included Lady Toulson, High Sherriff of Surrey, Court of Appeal judge Lord Justice Toulson, H.H.
-Judge Critchlow and Sue Seakens, Chief Executive of the Surrey Law Society and teams from local law firms.
+Participants in the event also included Lady Toulson, former High Sherriff of Surrey, Court of Appeal judge Lord Justice Toulson, District Judge Raeside, Sue Seakens, Chief Executive of the Surrey Law Society and teams from local law firms.